steven-solomon/soonernotfaster/content/posts/how-do-you-run-a-postmortem.md

 ---
-title: "How Do You Run a Postmortem"
+title: "How Do You Run a Postmortem?"
 featured_image: "/images/how_to_run_a_postmortem.jpeg"
 date: 2018-09-17T15:29:13-04:00
 ---